ktakashi/sagittarius-scheme/README.md

     % cmake ${path to Sagittarius' source directory}
     % make

+To run the tests, specify `test` target.

+    % make test

 To install Sagittarius non default location, you need to specify `CMAKE_INSTALL_PREFIX` variable.

     % cmake . -DCMAKE_INSTALL_PREFIX=/path/to/install

 On some environment, there are 64 bits runtime specific directories such as `lib64`.
-To install Sagittarius runtime in the directory, then you can specify `LIB_DIR` variable as following;
+To install Sagittarius runtime in the directory, then you can specify `LIB_DIR` variable as the following:

     % cmake . -DLIB_DIR=lib64